 My initial plan was to create something with SketchUp to get an idea of how a bar in my living room might look like.
 After frustrating 30 minutes with it I had to ditch SketchUp and decided to once again go back to Blender.
 I’ve used Blender in the past for various small projects (like my little Sheep Animation) so I knew my way around the software.

 In just a few minutes I had a basic room, the Billy shelves, and the bar.
-After playing around with the right camera angle I started to fine tune everything and adding more furniture because it started to be a lot of fun.
+After playing around with the right camera angle I started to fine-tune everything and add more furniture because it started to be a lot of fun.
 Of course, all the shapes are really simple so there’s no real complexity but still.

 The problem when having fun is you don’t want to stop. so I went further and added even more furniture, textures and more details to get a better sense of how it all looked within the room.
 It’s really useful, especially with the ability to fly around and see the setup from every possible corner.

 What started with a render-time of an hour then turned into at least 8.
 I had to start rendering the image overnight and on a different, stronger computer.
 That couldn’t keep me from improving it further.
 I decided to add bottles and glasses to the shelves but that would be it (all my other activities started to suffer because this took so much of my free time).
-So yesterday I rendered it for the last time in a 4k Resolution and you can view that final render image here (it’s a 3mb file).
-The details are just amazing when zooming in.
+So yesterday I rendered it for the last time in a 4k Resolution and the details are just amazing when zooming in.

 So after a whole week of playing around with it, I consider this project (and with that I mean in Blender) to be done.
 After all, it needs to look good in real life and not in 3D Render Software.
 But I look forward to actually building it and of course, I will keep you all up-to-date on the progress of THAT project.